This quickstart demonstrates the use of ShrinkWrap Resolver in Red Hat JBoss Enterprise Application Platform.

 That is precisely the aim of the ShrinkWrap Resolver project; it is a Java API to obtain artifacts from a repository system.

-This quickstart demonstrate various use cases for ShrinkWrap Resolver.
+shrinkwrap-resolver quickstart demonstrates various use cases for ShrinkWrap Resolver.
 This Quickstart has 3 Test Classes that demonstrates the following Shrinkwrap use cases:

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.